Motivic random variables and representation stability I: Configuration spaces: Algebraic probability theory

 In this setting, we will refer to elements of $A$ as \emph{random variables} and to the map $\EE_\mu$ as the \emph{expectation}.
 When the measure is implicit, we will sometimes write $\EE$ without the subscript.

-\begin{example} If $(Y,\mu)$ is a finite probability space in the classical sense (i.e. $Y$ is a finite set and $\mu$ is a real measure on $X$ with $\mu(X)=1$), then we obtain an algebraic $\RR$-valued probability measure on
+\begin{example} If $(Y,\mu)$ is a finite probability space in the classical sense (i.e. $Y$ is a finite set and $\mu$ is a real measure on $X$ with $\mu(X)=1$), then we obtain an algebraic $\RR$-valued probability measure on $\mathrm{Map}(Y, \RR)$ with values in $\RR$ sending a random variable